erichegt/askbot-devel/askbot/doc/source/optional-modules.rst

 * ``LDAP_EXTRA_OPTIONS``, a list of two-item tuples - of names and values of the options.
 Option names must be upper case strings all starting with ``OPT_`` as described in the `python ldap library documentation <http://www.python-ldap.org/doc/html/ldap.html#options>`_.
 An often used option is (`OPT_REFERRALS`, 0).
+* ``LDAP_AUTHENTICATE_FUNCTION`` - dotted python path to optional function that can override the default `ldap_authenticate` function.
+This function allows to completely customize the LDAP login procedure.
+  To see what is expected of this function (input parameters and the return value) - look at the end of the doc string at `askbot.deps.django_authopenid.ldap_auth.ldap_authenticate_default`.
+  One use case for the custom function is determining to which group a user might belong or check any additional access rules that might be stored in your LDAP directory.
+Another use case - is the case when the default procedure just does not work for you.
+* ``LDAP_AUTHENICATE_FAILURE_FUNCTION`` - python dotted path to an additional function that may be called after a unsuccessful authentication.
+  This function can be used to set custom error messages to the login form.
+  The function should take two parameters (in the following order): user_info, login_form. user_info - is the same dictionary that is returned by the `ldap_authenticate` function.

 Use these when you have the "directory master passsword" - for a specific user who can access the rest of the directory,